Online learning module

-A nominated agent has the same rights and obligations as the holder, and is treated in the same way.
+A nominated agent has the same rights and obligations as the holder and is treated in the same way.
 They may do anything a holder may do under the Agvet Code.
-The APVMA may do anything in relation to the nominated agent that it would do in relation to the holder, including impose penalties and criminal sanctions, if appropriate.
+The APVMA may do anything in relation to the nominated agent that it would do in relation to the holder, including imposing penalties and criminal sanctions, if appropriate.

 Nominated agents must reside and carry on business in Australia.
 Holders who do not reside in Australia or carry on business in Australia are required to appoint a nominated agent.